Anthony-BouKhalil/Vector-Normalization-Program-/README.md

--A vector is entered by entering an integer indicating its number of items, followed by at least one space (and possibly more whitespace), followed by the actual items, followed by <enter>.
-Vector items are separated by whitespace (possibly including <enter>). e.g., the following 2 lines show how the user could input vectors
+-A vector is entered by entering an integer indicating its number of items, followed by at least one space (and possibly more whitespace), followed by the actual items, followed by 'enter'.
+Vector items are separated by whitespace (possibly including 'enter'). e.g., the following 2 lines show how the user could input vectors

 [ 3.4, 24.8, 8.0, -6, 22 ] and [ 99, 107 ]: